GraphBench: Next-generation graph learning benchmarking: Subdomain Details

 \begin{itemize} \item \new{FuzzSAT}~\citep{BruEtAl10} produces CNF fuzzing instances originally designed to identify issues in digital circuits.
 It generates random Boolean circuits as DAGs and converts them into CNF via the Tseitin transformation~\citep{tseitin1983complexity}.
 To construct the DAG, we used $v \in [50,150]$ input variables; operands were randomly paired and connected by randomly chosen operator nodes until each input was referenced at least $t \in [1,5]$ times.
 Finally, random clauses of length $s \in [3,8]$ were added to increase complexity.

 \item \new{Cryptography}~\citep{SaeEtAl17,AlaEtAl24} generates SAT instances encoding preimage attacks on MD4, SHA-1, and SHA-256.
 Each encoding applies multiple \emph{rounds} of operations; higher numbers of rounds yield harder instances.
-We set the number of rounds to $d \in [16,30]$, which produces formulae challenging for modern solvers but not unsolvable.
+We set the number of rounds to $d \in [16,30]$, which yields formulae that are challenging for modern solvers but not unsolvable.
 Additionally, we fixed $i \in [0,384]$ of the 512 input bits; fixing more bits results in easier instances.

 \item \new{Community attachment}~\citep{GirLev16} produces pseudo-random SAT formulae with community structure, a property often observed in real-world SAT encodings (e.g., hardware and software verification tasks~\citep{AnsEtAl12}).
 The generator can create relatively small but difficult instances.
 We used $n \in [1\,000, 3\,000]$ variables, $c \in [5,100]$ communities, a clause-to-variable ratio of $[3{.}7, 4{.}5]$, and modularity factor $q \in [0{.}3,0{.}9]$.
 Higher modularity values enforce stronger community structure. \end{itemize}